jbfeldman/TF-Queue/README.md

 		  			It also has a name and question box so students can ask their question and be put at the end of the queue

-		  admin.html: This is the page you receive after accessing [url]/admin.
+		  admin.html:  This is the page you receive after succesfully typing the password in password.html.
 		  			This page is for the Teaching Fellows, and also displays the list of students like the home.html.
 But unlike home, it contains a remove button for each student so the TFs can